 |Query string||Sring of query parameters, separated with an ampersand.
 They look like this: ?item1=true&item2=false|

 |Rail||Smaller column on the left or right side of a webpage that is not part of the "body content."|

-An experiment where one or more variations redirects the visitor to a different URL from the original page (also sometimes referred to as a "split URL test").
-Redirects are often used when testing two entire pages against each other, for example in a landing page test or site redesign.
+An experiment where one or more variations redirect the visitor to a different URL from the original page (also sometimes referred to as a "split URL test").
+Redirects are often used when testing two entire pages against each other, for example, in a landing page test or site redesign.